 New Jersey foster and adoption guidelines

 Families adopt children from the child welfare system in one of two ways, either through resource home adoption (foster homes or relative homes) or “selected home” adoption.
-Foster and adoptive placements made by the Department of Children and Families, Division of Youth and Family Services are made with licensed New Jersey “Resource Families.”
+Foster and adoptive placements made by the Department of Children and Families, Division of Child Protection and Permanency, are made with licensed New Jersey “Resource Families.”
 In New Jersey, families are dually licensed to provide both foster and adoptive care, and thus the study and licensing process is the same for all resource families.
 Families can also work with a licensed nonprofit or private agency to adopt.
 If a New Jersey family works with a licensed private adoption agency, their home would need to be licensed in order to adopt a child from the New Jersey child welfare system.

 Foster parents are expected to work with the division toward the reunification of their foster child with birth parents or other relatives, when that is appropriate.
 If reunification with a family member is not possible, resource families receive the first consideration to adopt their foster child.
 Many children, especially younger children, who are adopted from resource care in New Jersey are adopted by their foster parents or relatives.
 Currently, resource families adopt more than 90 percent of the children who are available for adoption through the child welfare system.
 The division continues to have a great need for foster parents for all ages and types of children.